AdditionApps/polaris-form-builder/README.md

-# polaris-form-builder
+# Polaris Form Builder

-A config-driven form builder for Shopify applications using the Polaris library
+A config-driven form builder for Shopify applications using the Polaris UI library.

+This package is in heavy development and is not suitable for production.